Nerajno/100daysofcodelog/docs/log4.md

 - [ ] Refactor my Portfolio.

+# Code Log

 ##  24 - FreeCodeCamp
 ### Day End -  Nov 17,2020 - Tuesday

-New job took too much and there was no discipline
+New job took too much and there was no discipline in its execution.